quotesnewtab/api/README.md

 Have a bug or a feature request for the API?
 Please first read the [issue guidelines](https://github.com/quotesnewtab/api/blob/master/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/quotesnewtab/api/issues/new).

+## Contributing

+For more information on how to contribute please see the [contribution guidelines](https://github.com/quotesnewtab/api/blob/master/CONTRIBUTING.md).

 ## License

 Code released under the [MIT License](https://github.com/quotesnewtab/api/blob/master/LICENSE).